Updated on 2024-11-18 GMT+08:00

 1. Configure a task.

 1. Go to the Phoenix Mall project and choose CICD > Build.
-The built-in build task of the sample project is displayed on the page.
+The built-in build tasks of the sample project are displayed on the page.

 2. Find the phoenix-sample-ci task in the list.
-Click and choose Edit from the drop-down list.
+Click and choose Edit.

 Name